 ALTERNATIVE 2: REUSING AN OLD NEWSPAPER

 It's easy to forget that there can by a myriad of uses for a newspaper after you've finished reading it!
-Reusing an old newspaper to wrap gifts is a simple, stylish and sustainable solution.
+Reusing an old newspaper to wrap gifts is a simple, stylish and sustainable alternative to using wrapping paper.
 Use an old piece of twine or some coloured ribbon and a recycled gift tag to dress up your gift once wrapped.

 Image Source: Collombatti Naturals

 Furoshiki (also known as reusable fabric gift wraps) have a cool name and a cool function.
 Furoshiki are traditional Japanese silk or cotton cloths, used to wrap and deliver goods and gifts.
 They are generally made in a square shape and can be wrapped in so many different ways around a gift.